nitish-420/RecipeAdda/README.md

 Technologies used in this app :

-  Mongo Db as database (Mongo atlas)
+  Mongo Db as database (Mongo atlas),
-  Express in Node js
+  Express in Node js ,
-  Cloudinary to upload images
+  Cloudinary to upload images ,
   EJS (embedded javascript) to make webpage dynamic